Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/estep/index.rst

 =====

-El objeto estep no tiene descripción.
+The object estep has no description.

 .. toctree::
 	:maxdepth: 1